easy2fly80/happytimes-app/README.md

 # happytimes-app
-a mobile application to record the happy times of Mr Wangling and his friends.
+a mobile application to record the happy times of Mr Wangwang and his friends.